NCAA Emerging Sports for Women: Triathlon

+Potential future emerging sports

+On February 12, 2025, the NCAA Committee on Women's Athletics recommended that all three divisions add flag football to the Emerging Sports program.
+All three divisions are expected to vote on the proposal no later than the January 2026 NCAA convention; if approved, official inclusion would take place in 2026–27.
+When the committee made its recommendation, at least 65 NCAA members sponsored flag football at either the club or varsity level, with others slated to add the sport in the 2025–26 school year.
+The Division III Atlantic East Conference became the first NCAA conference to officially sponsor the sport in the spring 2025 season, and the Division II Conference Carolinas will hold its first flag football season in spring 2026.

-Current NCAA sports
+Added NCAA sports

 Former emerging sports that have since achieved NCAA Championship status:

 Rowing

 Rowing was the first former emerging sport to become NCAA-sanctioned, in 1997.
 It was the sport that achieved NCAA status the fastest, obtaining full recognition in two years.

 Before rowing became an emerging sport, the University of Washington won nine national titles during the sport's emerging status.
 Only Princeton University and Brown University won a title after rowing became an NCAA sport.
 Brown has the most D-I titles, with seven.

 As of the 2016–17 school year, there are 89 D-I, 16 D-II, and 41 D-III schools participating in varsity competition.

 Ice hockey

 In 2001, women's ice hockey became an official NCAA sport.

 The University of Minnesota and University of Wisconsin–Madison have the most National Collegiate championships, each with six.
 Both programs have produced many Olympians for the United States, Canada, and other countries.

 As of the most recent 2021–22 season, 112 schools participated in varsity women's ice hockey—41 in the National Collegiate division (36 D-I, five D-II) and 71 in D-III.
 One D-I school (Robert Morris) will reinstate the sport in 2023–24 after having dropped it following the 2020–21 season.